Fuel weighs on American Airlines, but it tops forecasts

-FORT WORTH, Texas (AP) — American Airlines is reporting that profits during the second quarter plunged more than 30 percent due in part to rising fuel costs, but it still topped expectations.
+FORT WORTH, Texas (AP) — American Airlines said Thursday that second-quarter profit plunged 34.5 percent on higher fuel costs, and it reduced its forecast for full-year earnings.

-The Fort Worth, Texas, airline posted earnings Thursday of $566 million, or of $1.22 per share.
-Earnings, adjusted for non-recurring costs, came to $1.63 per share, which, according to analysts surveyed by Zacks Investment Research, is 4 cents better than expected.
+American, the world’s biggest airline, said that it expects 2018 profit to be between $4.50 and $5 per share, a cut of 50 cents from an earlier prediction.
+It expects to spend about $2 billion more on fuel than it did last year.

-The world’s largest airline posted revenue of $11.64 billion in the period, which is about in line with projections.
+CEO Doug Parker called the second quarter perhaps American’s most challenging quarter since the December 2013 merger with US Airways.
+Besides higher fuel, American’s revenue is not growing as fast as its major competitors.
+And it suffered a major blow in June when computer problems at regional subsidiary, PSA Airlines, caused the cancellation of more than 2,500 flights.

 Most Read Business Stories